The Star of Kazan

-The Star of Kazan (2004) is a novel by Eva Ibbotson.
+The Star of Kazan is a 2004 novel by Eva Ibbotson.

 It won the Nestlé Children's Book Prize Silver Award and was shortlisted for the Carnegie Medal.

 Setting

 The story takes place over a year in the Austro-Hungarian and German empires in the early 20th century.
 Certain events are discussed, however, that are set in the late 19th century or other parts of Europe.
 Though the story is fictional, some people and events from actual history are discussed (such as Emperor Franz-Josef and the founding of the German empire).
 The author, with ancestry from Vienna herself, dedicates the second chapter of the book to discussing life there at that time.

 Plot summary

 Ellie and Sigrid are the cook and housemaid to three professors in Vienna.
 On their day off, they discover a newborn baby girl left behind in a church of the alpine village of Pettelsdorf.
 With the infant is a note asking for her to be taken to a nunnery in Vienna, but when Ellie and Sigrid find that the nunnery is in quarantine for typhus, they decide to take the baby home and raise her as their own.
 They name her Annika after Ellie's mother and decide not to give her away after the typhus quarantine is over.

 Twelve years later, in 1908, Annika is attending a local school whilst helping the adult maids with the day-to-day duties of running the household.
 She has befriended the granddaughter of a bookshop owner, Pauline, and the poor son of a washerwoman, Stefan.
 She celebrates her 'Found Day', the anniversary of her discovery in the church, by attending a Lipizzaner horse show at Vienna's Spanish Riding School.
 Though Annika is content, she fantasises about her birth mother.

 The Eggharts, a wealthy family who live near Annika, begin to care for a dying relative.
 Loremarie Egghart, the snobbish daughter of Herr Egghart, offers Annika money to read to her great-aunt, and soon Annika learns that she was once a famous theatre personality who was called 'La Rondine' and received expensive gifts from her audiences, including a Russian emerald called the Star of Kazan.
 La Rondine would ascend a swing and strew flowers over the audience, but after marrying a poor painter who died young, La Rondine could not find work and was forced to sell her jewels.
 The jeweler, a hunchbacked man, gifted La Rondine with paste jewelry copies of the jewelry, and La Rondine bequeathes them to Annika when she dies soon after.